NFL Handicapping – Inside the Numbers Week 3

 Here are some Week 3 stats of note.

 Beating the NFL over the long-term involves an understanding of the match-ups, situations and stats, and how to apply them for success.
 Good fortune in the turnover column helps too.
-After all, teams that are +3 or more in the turnover column in a game are a long-term 93% winning ATS situation.
-A very rare situation in Week 3 happened when the Atlanta Falcons survived an overturned TD on the final play at Detroit to win and cover, despite a minus-3 turnover differential.
-The other teams suffering a negative TO margin of 3 or greater all lost SU/ATS and included the Ravens (3-0), Panthers (3-0), Chargers (3-0) and Bucs (3-0).
-Teams with a +3 or greater TO differential in a NFL game are now 9-1 SU/ATS this season.
+After all, teams that are plus (+3) or more in the turnover column in a game are a long-term 93% winning ATS situation.
+The Jets (3-0), Bengals (4-0), Vikings (3-0), Cowboys (3-0 and Buccaneers (4-1) all suffered significant turnover troubles in Week 4 and large negative differentials in SU/ATS defeats.
+Teams with a plus-3 or greater turnover margin in a game are now 9-0 SU/ATS this season.
+Teams with exactly a plus-2 turnover margin are 5-0 SU/ATS this season.

-Teams that had a meaningful rushing advantage over their opponent (at least 30 yards) went 10-3 SU and 11-2 ATS in Week 3.
-This stat is the strongest start to a season in recent memory, and these positive rushing teams are now 30-4 SU and 31-3 ATS.
-We’ll discuss our rushing guidelines throughout the season, but if you can correctly handicap this situation and advantage in a weekly NFL match-up and it plays out accordingly, you’re well on your way to cashing more tickets and point spread winners.
-For over a decade, teams that out-rush their opponent by at least 30 yards in a NFL game cover the point spread nearly 75% of the time.
-There has not been a season since 2000 when this has been below 70% on average.
+Teams that had a meaningful rushing advantage over their opponent (at least 30 yards) went 9-4 ATS in Week 3 and are now 28-8 ATS this season.
+This is historically for nearly 2 decades a proven 75% ATS situation with no season below 70% ATS.
+I’ll discuss our rushing guidelines throughout the season, but if you can correctly handicap this situation and advantage in a weekly NFL match-up and it plays out accordingly, you’re well on your way to cashing more tickets and point spread winners.